Elevating the Baby Gifting Experience

 01

-Despite the emotional importance of the moment (births, celebrations, milestones), the experience itself felt operationally heavy and digitally fragile.
+Despite the emotional importance of births, celebrations, and milestones, the system supporting the experience felt operationally heavy and digitally fragmented.These patterns pointed to a service design problem — not a luxury positioning one.

 RESEARCH & DISCOVERY